 Correctly labeling your moving boxes is a great way to stay organized while moving.
 Create and print free labels for your boxes with these resources.

-If you like a simple template, print this color-coded option.
+If you are looking for a simple template, print this color-coded label template.
 You’ll get six labels per page, and you can choose to print them with room headings or add the headings yourself.
 You’ll also get plenty of space to label the boxes’ contents since the label has no preset lines.

-For some stylish write-in options, take a peek at some of the designs listed here.
+For some stylish write-in options, take a peek at some of the moving announcement designs on LiveAbout.
 You can choose a simple postcard design or find templates for both the envelope and card.
 One template even includes mounting the announcement to pieces of a moving box!

-On this site, you’ll find an option for every need, including free e-card templates and DIY ideas.
+On Homes.com, you’ll find an option for every need, including free e-card templates and DIY ideas.
 You’ll also see eight options for letter announcements that will leave you inspired and excited to share your move with the world.

 Change Of Address

-Changing your address with the Postal Service is a great start but it's only a temporary solution.
-You will still need to update your address directly with each company.
+Changing your address with the Postal Service is a great start but they will only forward your mail for one year.
+You will need to notify friends and businesses about your change of address if you want to continue getting your mail after the USPS stops forwarding it.
 These resources will help you identify who you need to notify of your new address.

 For a list of places that you should notify of your move, Allstate provides a printable one with fill-in blanks and checkboxes to keep you organized.
 The list also tells you important details such as how long you can receive forwarded mail from USPS.